sythanhho/quotes/index.md

 > - Gena Showalter
 >"Giving up is the only sure way to fail."
 > - Robert H. Schuller
 >"Today's accomplishments were yesterday's impossibilities."
+> - Dan Hurvitz
+>"Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time."